 At the time of writing, Brawl Stars had 24 brawlers.
-Eight of them are starting brawlers you can choose from when you begin the game.
-As you progress, you can gather more brawlers.
+Eight of them are starting characters you can choose from when you begin the game.
+As you progress, you can gather more.

-Supercell made a great move with their brawlers system.
-The selection of brawlers is exceptionally varied: Characters differ by gender, race, age, look, and, most importantly, skills and stats.
+Supercell made a great move with their brawlers system, the selection is exceptionally varied: Characters differ by gender, race, age, look, and, most importantly, skills and stats.
 This is where RPG mechanics come into play: Different brawlers have different attack patterns, range, and power.
 Consequently, in each battle mode and each map, different brawlers will perform differently.

 Additionally, brawlers are categorized by rarity.
 It’s more difficult to get some than others.
 This makes the game interesting for a long time, providing high retention.